 If you feel your anxiety is too much for you to handle, consider speaking to a professional.
 Sometimes having someone there, dedicated to hearing out all your concerns and who can provide you with advice and guidance, can help you deal with your anxiety and find a way to manage it.
 Overall, face your work anxiety head-on so you can learn how to manage it better and live a happy, healthier life inside and outside of work.

 As new graduates on the brink of their career or even in the first year of work, it is not uncommon to feel anxiety towards your work.
 However, it is essential to manage your anxiety as it may prevent you from taking future opportunities and lead to more stress in the future as you take on greater responsibility as you progress in your career.
 So, take some time for yourself and work on becoming mentally stronger so you can be resilient and effectively manage your work anxiety.

-Go for a walk or a take a yoga break to give your mind and body a rest.
+Go for a walk or take a yoga break to give your mind and body a rest.
 Learn that you can’t control everything and focus on rewarding yourself for your achievements at work.
-Switch up your usual 6 cups of coffees a day to maybe only 3 cups and some decaf tea and finally, don’t let your work anxiety control you or your career.
-It won’t happen overnight, but by trying to work on each of these areas can and will help you better manage your anxiety at work.
+Switch up your usual 6 cups of coffee a day to maybe only 3 cups and some decaf tea and finally, don’t let your work anxiety control you or your career.
+It won’t happen overnight, but trying to work on each of these areas can and will help you better manage your anxiety at work.